Germany's Padel boom is saving tennis clubs – DW – 12/13/2024

 Germany's Padel boom is saving tennis clubsDecember 13, 2024

-Not even the cold temperatures in early December could deter the members of a padel club just over 80 kilometers (about 50 miles) north of Frankfurt from getting together for the last tournament of the season.
+Not even the cold temperatures in early December could deter the members of a padel club in Niederwalgern, just over 80 kilometers (about 50 miles) north of Frankfurt, from getting together for the last tournament of the season.

-"Padel has become a passion," says Marco Otto, who took up the new sport around two years ago.
-"It a fast, dynamic game."
-Padel is more about fun and community than competition.
+"Padel has become a passion," said Marco Otto, who took up the new sport, which is more about fun and community than competition, around two years ago.
+"It's a fast, dynamic game."

 Little effort for a lot of fun

-Padel is one of the fastest growing sports in the world.
-The smaller courts are similar to tennis, with a net in the middle and two service courts, but the court is partially surrounded by glass panes, similar to squash, which can be included in the game as barriers to deflect the ball off.
-You play with a short, plastic racket.
+Padel is one of the fastest-growing sports in the world.
+The smaller courts are similar to tennis, with a net in the middle and two service courts, but the court is partially surrounded by glass panes, similar to squash, which can be included in the game as barriers to deflect the ball.
+Players use a short, plastic racket.

-"The biggest difference to other backstroke sports is that you don't have to invest so much to have fun," explains Jan Weitzel to DW.
+"The biggest difference to other backs-troke sports is that you don't have to invest so much to have fun," youth coach Jan Weitzel told DW.
 "Padel is easier to learn than other sports, especially for children and young people whose frustration tolerance is not yet as high."

-According to the youth coach, tennis, for example, is much more training-intensive.
-With padel, a player can get that first sense of achievement after just a few training sessions.
+According to Weitzel, tennis, for example, is much more training-intensive.
+With padel, a player can get that first sense of achievement after just a few sessions.

 Tennis not turning a profit